-OregonBILDS (Building Integrated Livable Designs Sustainably) is a design-build studio program at the University of Oregon.
-OregonBILDS draws on the interdisciplinary skills of both students and faculty at the University of Oregon to offer exceptional design-build opportunities.
-Working as a cohesive team, the organization partners with the community to design and construct integrated, sustainable, and affordable housing.
+OregonBILDS (Building Integrated Livable Designs Sustainably) is a design-build studio program at the University of Oregon that partners with Habitat for Humanity of Central Lane.
+OregonBILDS draws on the interdisciplinary skills of both students and faculty at the University of Oregon as well as Habitat’s 30 years of experience building affordable housing in our community to offer exceptional design-build and community engagement opportunities.
+Working as a cohesive team, the program guides students in the design and construction of integrated, sustainable, and affordable housing.

-OregonBILDS was developed through generous grants from the UO Meyer Fund for a Sustainable Environment and Lease Crutcher Lewis.
-This program, academically based in the Department of Architecture, is open for enrollment by students from architecture, landscape architecture, interior architecture and other disciplines within the college and university.
+OregonBILDS was originally developed through generous grants from the UO Meyer Fund for a Sustainable Environment and the Pacific Northwest construction firm, Lease Crutcher Lewis.
+In 2023, UO kicked off a partnership with Habitat for Humanity of Central Lane County, strengthening our commitment to providing design value and innovation for affordable housing in our community.
+Academically based in the Department of Architecture, this program is open for enrollment by students from architecture, landscape architecture, and interior architecture.
 It is a dynamic collaboration of classroom instruction and practical, real-world application of design, construction, and community involvement.

-Participating students collaboratively design and build one residence per year.
+Participating students collaboratively design and build one to two residences per year in collaboration with Habitat.
 Each project explores the nature of sustainable architecture in relation to affordable residential design.
-Students engage the fundamentals of residential design and construction as they conscientiously develop an appropriate design solution for a typical residential site.
+Students engage the fundamentals of residential design and construction as they conscientiously develop an appropriate design solution for the current residential site.

 OregonBILDS projects are laboratories for student learning; they provide exploratory opportunities to understand the application of energy efficient design, the integration of building technology, and the relationship between interior spaces and the landscape.